Moving from Medium to your own blog

 This includes but is not limited to:

-• Updating site metadata in gatsby-config.js
+- Updating site metadata in

-• Updating auther, description, keywords etc. in package.json
+- Updating auther, description, keywords etc. in

-• Giving the 404 page in src/pages/404.js your own flair
+- Giving the 404 page in

-• Changing fonts when you feel like it (I haven’t at the time of writing)
+and possibly add open graph and twitter image card support - Changing fonts when you feel like it (I haven’t at the time of writing)

 Dan Abramov’s open source blog Overreacted, which is built with the Gatsby Blog Starter, was also of great help for some rad features like an estimated time-to-read and autolinking headers for quick reference.

 To be clear, using code from Dan’s blog is by no means necessary to get your blog working.
-I just happened to find some features too attractive to pass up.

 The content

 This is where your blog is going to actually take its shape.
 After all, what is a blog without content?
-To make creating this content as easy as possible Gatsby automatically populates your blog’s pages using the default gatsby-node config and gatsby-transformer-remark.

 That’s right, you write blog posts in Markdown!
 This means you can also spice things up with a bit of HTML + CSS.
-If you want to go full ham you can also opt for mdx with which you can add JSX directly into your Markdown.

 The sky is the limit!